Infinityridr/SubstitutionCypherSolver/README.md

 # SubstitutionCypherSolver

-Simple python substitution cypher solver for picoCTF.
+No libraries

-python
+Only python needed

+Need a file with text to decrypt, and the cypher key.